figenkaradogan/uk-norway-cybersecurity-lab-study/findings/norway-findings.md

 ![Norway SMB Firewall Rules Disabled](../screenshots/norway/no-firewall-smb-disabled.md)

-The output confirms that SMB inbound rules were disabled, aligning with NSM guidance on minimising exposed network services.
+The PowerShell output confirms that inbound SMB rules were disabled on the Norwegian host.
+This configuration aligns with guidance from the Norwegian National Security Authority (NSM) and NIS2 principles, which emphasise minimising exposed network services and enforcing restrictive default firewall policies.

+As a result, network enumeration revealed fewer accessible services, increasing resistance to lateral movement and reducing the likelihood of successful exploitation.